Country Christmas Chicken and Dumplings—a fast and easy recipe of leftover chicken or turkey, creamy sauce, vegetables and biscuit dumplings.

 - Heat a pan over medium high heat.
 Add in the butter and let melt.
 Add in the onions and sauté for 3-4 minutes.
 Add to the slow cooker.

-- Add in the broth, turkey, veggies, onion powder, garlic powder, pepper, parsley and salt.
+- Add in the broth, chicken or turkey, veggies, onion powder, garlic powder, pepper, parsley and salt.

 - Open the can of biscuits and use kitchen shears to cut each biscuit into 4 pieces.
 Stir the biscuits pieces into the slow cooker.